Cornelis Evertsen the Youngest: Admiral in the service of the Zeeland Admiralty

-In 1690 Cornelis was commander of the vanguard of the allied Anglo-Dutch fleet at the Battle of Beachy Head(French: Battle of Beveziers).
-As commander of the Van, his force made contact with a far superior French force at the beginning of the battle and with only 20 warships he held off the onslaught of 75 French ships with no help from Lord Torrington (the supreme allied admiral) who was unwilling to commit the main and rear of the battle line in engaging the enemy.
-Evertsen saved the majority of his squadron outfoxing the French by suddenly anchoring while under full sail, allowing the enemy fleet to be carried away with the tidal stream before they realized what was happening.
-The French then pursued the remainer of the English fleet which retreated back to the Medway.
-Torrington was brought up on charges after the battle and relieved as supreme admiral of the Royal Navy - never commanding again.
+In 1690 Cornelis was commander of the vanguard of the Anglo-Dutch fleet at the Battle of Beachy Head.
+As commander of the van, his force made contact with a far superior French fleet at the beginning of the battle and with only 20 warships he held off 75 French ships with no help from Lord Torrington (the overall commander of the Allied fleet) who was unwilling to commit the main and rear of the battle line in engaging the French.
+Evertsen saved the majority of his squadron outfoxing the French by suddenly anchoring while under full sail, allowing the French fleet to be carried away with the tidal stream before they realized what was happening.
+The French then pursued the remainder of the Allied fleet which retreated back to the Medway.
+Torrington was court-martialled after the battle, and though acquitted was relieved from command and would never receive another command again.

-In that same year Evertsen was replaced as supreme commander by Tromp, who soon died and was replaced by Philips van Almonde.

-Cornelis, after 1690 never again commanding a fleet, died in 1706 and is buried in Middelburg.
-He was succeeded as Lieutenant-Admiral of Zealand by his younger brother Geleyn Evertsen.
+In that same year Evertsen was replaced as supreme Dutch naval commander by Cornelis Tromp, who had been his predecessor in the office.
+But Tromp soon died and was replaced by Philips van Almonde in his turn.
+Cornelis, after 1690, never commanded a fleet again and died in 1706.
+Cornelis is buried in Middelburg, and was buried under the tomb of his father and uncle.
+He was succeeded as Lieutenant-Admiral of Zeeland by his younger brother Geleyn Evertsen, born in January 1655.

 Personal life

-Cornelis never married, nor is it known that he ever had a relationship with a woman.
+According to family papers, Cornelis never married, nor is it known that he ever had a serious relationship with a woman.